codealchemist/imgest/README.md

 When this link is opened a new WebTorrent client is created and uses the magnet link to get the shared content.

-If everything works fine a new peer is available and starts loading your image gallery.
+Hooray!
+A new peer is available and starts loading your image gallery!

 **imgest** doesn't use a backend, everything happens in the browser!